truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CreatingVMwareSnapshots.md

 - snapshots
 ---

+Use this procedure to create ZFS snapshots when using TrueNAS SCALE as a VMWare datastore.
 You must power on virtual machines for TrueNAS to copy snapshots to VMware.

+When creating a ZFS snapshot of the connected dataset, VMWare automatically takes a snapshot of any running virtual machine.
+VMware snapshots can integrate VMware Tools, making it possible to quiesce VM snapshots, sync filesystems, take shadow copy snapshots, and more.
+This allows VMware snapshots to be application-consistent instead of crash-consistent.
+See [Manage Snapshots](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vm-administration/GUID-50BD0E64-75A6-4164-B0E3-A2FBCCE15F1A.html) from VMWare for more information.

+VM snapshots are included as part of the connected Virtual Machine File System (VMFS) datastore and stored as a point-in-time within the scheduled or manual TrueNAS ZFS snapshot of the data or zvol backing that VMWare datastore.
-The temporary VMware snapshots deleted on the VMware side still exist in the ZFS snapshot and are available as stable restore points.
+The temporary VMware snapshots are automatically deleted on the VMWare side, but still exist in the ZFS snapshot and are available as stable restore points.
-These coordinated snapshots go in the **VMware Snapshots** list.

-Use this procedure to create ZFS snapshots when using TrueNAS SCALE as a VMWare datastore.
-VMware Snapshots coordinate ZFS snapshots when using TrueNAS as a VMware datastore.
-When creating a ZFS snapshot, TrueNAS SCALE automatically takes a snapshot of any running VMWare virtual machine before taking a scheduled or manual ZFS snapshot of the data or zvol backing that VMWare datastore.

 {{< hint type=note >}}
 You must have a paid edition of VMWare ESXi to use the TrueNAS SCALE VMWare Snapshots feature.